Entanglement cost for infinite-dimensional physical systems: Introduction: the asymptotic continuity catastrophe

 Regardless of whether quantum information processing is designed to be qubit-based, infinite-dimensional Hilbert space is bound to lurk just above the finite-dimensional subspace where we carry out our computations.
 Indeed, the effects of state transitions leaking into higher energy levels are common in practical implementations of quantum protocols.
 With more precise control, in principle, we can potentially take advantage of the higher dimensions of Hilbert space to enhance the performance of quantum information processing.

 Also from the practical standpoint, one of the most important applications of entanglement theory is the theory of entanglement distribution in quantum optical networks, which are intrinsically infinite-dimensional objects~\cite{Pirandola2020, Pirandola2021}.
-The many results involving the calculation or the estimation of capacities of continuous-variable channels, such as the quantum capacities of the pure loss channel~\cite{holwer, Wolf2007, Mark2012, TGW, PLOB, MMMM}, of the thermal attenuator~\cite{PLOB, Rosati2018, FKG, lower-bound, KFG}, and of non-Gaussian bosonic dephasing channels~\cite{exact-solution}, as well as the calculation of the classical capacity of phase-insensitive single-mode Gaussian channels~\cite{Giovadd, Giovadd-CMP}, are exemplary of this widespread interest.
+The many results involving the calculation or the estimation of capacities of continuous-variable channels, such as the quantum capacities of the pure loss channel~\cite{holwer, Wolf2007, Pirandola2009, Mark2012, TGW, PLOB, MMMM}, of the thermal attenuator~\cite{Pirandola2009, PLOB, Rosati2018, Noh2020, FKG, lower-bound, KFG}, and of non-Gaussian bosonic dephasing channels~\cite{exact-solution}, as well as the calculation of the classical capacity of phase-insensitive single-mode Gaussian channels~\cite{Giovadd, Giovadd-CMP}, are exemplary of this widespread interest.
+Recently, also the entanglement cost of continuous-variable quantum channels has been thoroughly investigated~\cite{Wilde2018}.

 Finally, from a more fundamental standpoint, quantum field theory suggests that the elementary constituents of matter are represented by infinite-dimensional quantum systems.
 Accordingly, entanglement of quantum fields has become the subject of increasing interest~\cite{HOLLANDS}.